Types of food and beverage service outlets

 4. Specialty restaurant

-What is meant by specialty restaurants?
+What is meant by speciality restaurants?

-- The ambiance and décor of the restaurant reflect the theme of the specialty restaurant.
+• The ambiance and décor of the restaurant reflect the theme of the specialty restaurant.

-Menu of specialty restaurant
+Menu of speciality restaurant

 The uniform of the service staff will be according to the tradition of the region or country.
 The fixtures, designs on the crockery and the menu card, music, and so on, will also depict the region.
 Uniformed wait staff serves food according to tradition.